Ed Newman: Honors

 Newman was inducted into the Duke Athletic Hall of Fame, the National Jewish Sports Hall of Fame, and the International Jewish Sports Hall of Fame in the Wingate Institute, outside of Netanya, in Israel.
 He was also inducted, alongside a host of other former Miami Dolphins players, into the St. Thomas University (FL) Sports Hall of Fame in 2015.
 He was inducted into the Dolphins Walk of Fame in 2014.

 Law career

 In 1984, while playing pro football by day, Newman enrolled in the night division of the University of Miami School of Law.
 After graduating in 1987, Newman practiced law as a litigation attorney for seven years.
 In 1994, Newman was elected County Court Judge in Miami, Florida, and began his first term in January 1995.
-He presently serves at the Richard E. Gerstein Criminal Justice Building alongside his bailiff and former Dolphins teammate Tony Nathan.
+He retired in 2022, after serving for decades at the Richard E. Gerstein Criminal Justice Building alongside his bailiff and former Dolphins teammate Tony Nathan.

 Personal life

 Newman married his wife Cathy in 1977.
-They have two daughters, Stephani and Holly Newman.

 Newman serves on the Miami Dolphins Alumni Board of Directors, the University of Miami School of Law alumni board, and the Board of Transition, Inc.